-- meet with the parents/guardians to begin the communication process for managing the child's medical condition - not permit the child to begin education and care until a medical management plan developed in consultation with parents and the child's medical practitioner is provided - develop and document a risk minimisation plan in collaboration with parents/guardian [see Risk Minimisation Plan section] - discuss with the requirements for completing an Administration of Medication Record for their child - discuss authorisation for children to self-administer asthma medication if applicable.
-Any authorisations for self-administration must be documented in the child's medical management plan and approved by the OSHC Service, parents/guardian and the child's medical management team - ensure the medical management plan includes: - o specific details of the child's diagnosed medical condition - o supporting documentation (if required) - o a recent photo of the child - o triggers for asthma (signs and symptoms) - o list of usual asthma medicines including doses and self-medication (if applicable) - o response for an asthma emergency including medication to be administered - o contact details and signature of the registered medical practitioner - o date the plan should be reviewed - keep a copy of the child's asthma medical management plan and risk minimisation plan in the enrolment record - ensure families provide reliever medication and a spacer whilst their child attends the OSHC Service - collaborate with parents/guardians to develop and implement a communication plan and communicate any concerns with parents/guardians regarding the management of their child's asthma whilst at the Service [see Communication Plan section]
+- meet with the parents/guardians to begin the communication process for managing the child's medical condition - not permit the child to begin education and care until a medical management plan developed in consultation with parents and the child's medical practitioner is provided - ensure the medical management plan includes:

-- ensure that a staff member accompanying children outside the Service carries a copy of each child's individual asthma medical management action plan and required medication - ensure an Administration of Medication Record is kept for each child to whom medication is to be administered by the Service - ensure families update their child's asthma medical management/action plan regularly or whenever a change to the child's management of asthma occurs - regularly check the expiry date of reliever medication and ensure that spacers and facemasks are cleaned after every use - discussions occur regarding authorisation for children to self-administer asthma medication if applicable.
-Any authorisations for self-administration must be documented in the child's Medical Management Plan and approved by the OSHC Service, parents/guardian and the child's medical management team
+- o child's name, date of birth - o a recent photo of the child - o specific details of the child's diagnosed medical condition - supporting documentation (if required) - o triggers for asthma (signs and symptoms) - o list of usual asthma medicines including doses - o response for an asthma emergency including medication to be administered - o contact details and signature of the registered medical practitioner - o date the plan should be reviewed - develop and document a risk minimisation plan in collaboration with parents/guardian - ensure the risk minimisation plan is specific to our Service environment, activities, incursions and excursions, and the individual child and is reviewed annually - discuss with the requirements for completing an Administration of Medication Record for their child - discuss authorisation for children to self-administer asthma medication if applicable.
+Any authorisations for self-administration must be documented in the child's medical management plan and approved by the OSHC Service, parents/guardian and the child's medical management team - request parental authorisation to display a child's medical management plan in key locations at the Service, where educators and staff are able to view these easily whilst ensuring the privacy, safety and wellbeing of the child (for example, in the child's room, the staff room, kitchen, and / or near the medication cabinet) - keep a copy of the child's medical management plan and risk minimisation plan in the enrolment record - ensure families provide reliever medication and a spacer whilst their child attends the OSHC Service - collaborate with parents/guardians to develop and implement a communication plan and communicate any concerns with parents/guardians regarding the management of their child's asthma whilst at the Service - ensure that a staff member accompanying children outside the Service carries a copy of each child's individual asthma medical management action plan and required medication - ensure an Administration of Medication Record is kept for each child to whom medication is to be administered by the Service - ensure families update their child's asthma medical management-plan regularly or whenever a change to the child's management of asthma occurs - regularly check the expiry date of reliever medication and ensure that spacers and facemasks are cleaned after every use discussions occur regarding authorisation for children to self-administer asthma medication if applicable.
+Any authorisations for self-administration must be documented in the child's medical management plan and approved by the OSHC Service, parents/guardian and the child's medical management team